StudySoup: Textbook solution guides

-On Demand Questions
+On demand questions

-Students are given the ability to ask any question they want which will be answered within 24 to 48 hours.
+Students are given the ability to ask any question they want, which will be answered within 24 to 48 hours.

 Community

-StudySoups community consists of different levels of participants.
+StudySoup's community consists of different levels of participants.
 Campus Marketing Coordinators are responsible for connecting schools together by recruiting notetakers and establishing an on campus presence.
 Elite Notetakers provide notes and study guides for students with disabilities or paying subscribers enrolled in the course.
-Finally the students complete the circle by paying for the notes they use.
+Finally students complete the circle by paying for the notes they use.
+However, there have been documented instances of StudySoup using the imagery and logos of universities without permission in order to falsify and promote the idea that a school approves the platform.

-Business Model
+Business model

 This business is subscription based.
 Any one of three subscriptions can be purchased for various prices that provide access to the content students gather over the course of a school year.

+Controversy

+Florida State University has issued warnings to its students about Studysoup using FSU’s logo without the school‘s permission.
+StudySoup is in no way affiliated with the school and FSU does not condone the services being provided by this company.